Qualified Social Worker - Hospital Discharge North and East Team

 About the Service Area

-Buckinghamshire Council is committed to ensuring that our residents stay as independent as they can, for as long as possible.
-We are looking for dynamic Social Workers who are passionate about enabling clients to fulfil their potential.
+Buckinghamshire Council is committed to ensuring residents stay independent for as long as possible.
+We are looking for dynamic Social Workers passionate about enabling clients to fulfil their potential.

-Your work will include carrying out needs assessments, creating person-centred care plans, ensuring delivery of services, and reviewing outcomes with individuals and their support networks.
+Your work will include carrying out needs assessments, creating person-centred care plans, and reviewing outcomes with individuals and their support networks.

-You will work in partnership with other professionals to support our residents effectively and holistically.
-Our Social Workers will act by the principles of personalisation, ensuring care and support plans are person-centred.
+You will work in partnership with other professionals to support residents effectively and holistically, ensuring care and support plans are person-centred.

 We recognise and reward you

-We actively encourage a good work-life balance and promote flexible working arrangements.
+We promote a good work-life balance and flexible working arrangements.

 Benefits of working for Buckinghamshire:

-* Access to corporate health and wellbeing services offering free confidential advice
+5. Access to corporate health and wellbeing services

 #J-18808-Ljbffr